-There are a variety of research opportunities and summer experiences that will allow students to further explore their research interests, work closely with faculty mentors, and a cohort of other students to expand and produce knowledge.
+There are a variety of research opportunities and summer experiences that will allow students to further explore their research interests, work closely with faculty mentors, and collaborate with a cohort of other students to expand and produce knowledge.

 The Georgetown Undergraduate Research Opportunities Program (GUROP) equips motivated students with the opportunity to learn the discipline and experience the rewards of scholarly research by working with faculty on their research projects.
 Students spend a minimum of 60 hours per semester/summer working with a faculty mentor on that faculty member's research project.